Meet the Storm Chaser

 What has been your favourite chase so far?

-Probably July 3rd of this year (2021) in Water Valley, Alberta.
+Probably July 3rd of 2021 in Water Valley, Alberta.
 We saw an incredible storm that came across the Alberta foothills that dumped ping-pong ball-sized hail on the road.
 I was chasing with a buddy of mine that has a special truck made for hail protection, but the hail was so big that it still dented the truck.
 There was a really nice shelf cloud on the leading edge of the storm.
 It was incredibly photogenic, my favourite chase ever.

 How has the season been back home this year?